 While some salmon remain in coastal water, others migrate northward to feedings grounds.
 Salmon may spend one to seven years in the ocean.
 Certain species have more flexible life history strategies, while others are more rigid.
-Coho may spend up to seven years at sea, but typically four.
+Chum may spend up to seven years at sea, but typically four.
 Pink salmon, on the other hand, spend a fixed 18 months at sea.
 Sockeye typically spend two years at sea, coho spend about 18 months, and chinook can spend up to 8 years before journeying back to their natal streams to spawn.

 6: Spawning Migration

 It is unsure as to how exactly salmon detect their natal streams, though it is suspected that scents and chemical cues, as well as the sun, play an important role in the homeward migraton.
 Once the salmon reach freshwater, they stop feeding.
 During the course of the journey, their bodies intinctively prepare for spawning.
 The taxing journey draws energy from their fat storage, muscles, and organs, except for the reproductive organs.
 Males develop hooked noses, or kype, in order to fight for dominance.